Super-brawl-team/epsilon/poincare/doc/simplification.md

 ## User symbols

-We list all global user symbols, sorted in the alphabetical order.
+We list all global user symbols in the alphabetical order.

-All symbols (global and local) are then projected to an id, based on if they are global or local, and how nested they are in the local contexts, using Bruijn indices.
+All symbols (global and local) are then projected to an id, based on if they are global or local, and how nested they are in the local contexts, using de Bruijn indexes.

 For example, under the expression are the projected id of the user symbols.
-Some of the local user symbols are preserved for beautification (since we don't list them with the global user-symbols).

-This step converts the `UserVariable` trees (containing the variable name) into a `Variable` (containing the id only).

 ```
 a+b+diff(a+c+x+sum(k+a+x, k, 1, b), x, b)+a
 0 1      1 3 0     0 2 1  k  1  2   x  1  0
 ```

-In other words, within a parametered expression, `0` is the local parameter.
+Some of the local user symbols are preserved for beautification (since we don't list them with the global user-symbols).

+This step converts the `UserVariable` trees (containing the variable name) into a `Variable` (containing the id only).

-When nested inside a parametered expression, all indexes are incremented.
+When nested inside a parametered expression, all id are incremented.
+In the parametered expression, `0` is the local parameter.

-This variable id has to be accounted for when comparing trees, or manipulating them in and out of parametric expressions, using `Variables::LeaveScope` and `Variables::EnterScope`.
+This variable id has to be accounted for when comparing trees, or manipulating them in and out of parametric expressions, using `Variables::LeaveScope` and `Variables::EnterScope` (increment/decrement the id).

 ## Systematic reduction

-It's expected to:
+It is expected to:
 - Be efficient and simple
 - Apply obvious and definitive changes
 - Do nothing if applied a second time
-- Ignore second term of dependencies
+- Ignore dependencies

 ### Effects

-Systematic simplification can simplify rational operations, convert non-integer powers to their exponential/logarithm form, factorize variables in simple additions or even compute exact derivatives.
+Systematic reduction can simplify rational operations, convert non-integer powers to their exponential/logarithm form, factorize variables in simple additions or even compute exact derivatives.

+Dependencies are already bubbled-up at each shallow systematic reduce.

 <details>
+<summary>List systematic reductions</summary>

 | Match | Replace |
 |---|---|